rfordatascience/tidytuesday/data/2023/2023-08-15/readme.md

 # Spam E-mail

-The data this week comes from Vincent Arel-Bundock's Rdataset package(https://vincentarelbundock.github.io/Rdatasets/index.html).
+The data this week comes from Vincent Arel-Bundock's Rdatasets package(https://vincentarelbundock.github.io/Rdatasets/index.html).

 > Rdatasets is a collection of 2246 datasets which were originally distributed alongside the statistical software environment R and some of its add-on packages.
 The goal is to make these data more broadly accessible for teaching and statistical software development.